brucekhlee/ace/README/maestro.md

-#  Local Documentation
+#  Local Schrodinger Documentation

-On Mac, go to terminal and then
+    # On Mac, go to terminal and then
     open /opt/schrodinger/suites2020-2/docs/Documentation.htm

 # Using Maestro

 # Preparing Protein